 The view that Lev 18:22 and 20:13 prohibits temple prostitution or shrine prostitution is therefore, at least 2000 years old.
 Our gay Christian viewpoint is rock solid, historically accurate and reflects Jewish and Christian views for more than two thousand years.

 The Bible is crystal clear about shrine prostitutes.
 God prohibited His people from worshiping false gods like Molech and Ashtoreth.
-Whatever name you give them, shrine prostitutes, cult prostitutes or temple prostitutes, God prohibited the same sex activity connected with fertility goddess worship.
+Whatever name you give them, shrine prostitutes, cult prostitutes or temple prostitutes, God abhorred the pagan practice of fertility goddess worship.